Who won 'The Masked Singer'? Here's what happened on the season finale

 In the end, the Bee was Gladys Knight, the Peacock was Donny Osmond, and the Monster was T-Pain.

 Season two: "The Masked Singer" was renewed for a second season back at the end of January, as I reported for the Deseret News.
-"The Masked Singer" was reportedly Fox's highest-rated new series and hung around the top broadcasts across all networks.Comment on this story
+"The Masked Singer" was reportedly Fox's highest-rated new series and hung around the top broadcasts across all networks.1 comment on this story

 - Executive producer Craig Plestis told The Hollywood Reporter that there are a number of celebrities in mind for next season's edition of the show.